bycza-zagroda/track-expenses-app-backend/docs/githubwork/GITHUB_WORK.md

 ## Commits
-Commit should be done according to the image below: for example for new feature: "feat: add new image: img009_commits_message.png to the documentation"
+Commit should be done according to the image below: for example for new feature:

+`feat: add new image to the documentation`

 ![commits](images/img009_commits_message.png)

 Additionally, If this is code review, commit should start: "code review: message"